roy-eugene049/roy-eugene049/README.md

 Hi 👋 My name is Roy Eugene
 ===========================

-Solutions Architect | AI Enthusiast
+Software Engineer | AI Enthusiast
 -----------------------------------

 Full-stack Engineer passionate about developing innovative programs that expedite the efficiency and effectiveness of organizational success.